 Consult a Divorce Attorney

 Domestic violence is a serious issue that can make divorce more complex.
-If you are dealing with an abusive spouse and want to get divorced, it is best to consult with a divorce attorney who can advise you of the all the available legal options to protect yourself and your child.
+If you are dealing with an abusive spouse and want to get divorced, it is best to consult with a divorce attorneys who can advise you of the all the available legal options to protect yourself and your child.
 The Clinton Township law firm of Iafrate & Salassa, P.C. will work to get you the protection you need.
 Contact us for a free consultation.